alexanderglemme/QuickLit-PP4/README.md

 1. **Create Sales Ad**: As a seller, I want to be able to create a sales ad for a textbook or course literature that I want to sell.

+    **_Tasks:_**

+      - Design and implement a form for sellers to input the details of the sales ad (book title, author, price, description, location).
+      - Create a DB model to store the sales ads information.
+      - Implement backend logic for the creation of a new sales ad and save it to the database.

 2. **Update Sales Ad**: As a seller, I want to be able to update the details of my sales ad such as the book title, book author, price, description and location.

+    **_Tasks:_**

+      - Design and implement a form for sellers to edit the details of their sales ad.
+      - Update the database model and backend logic to make the update of a sales ad and save the changes to DB.

 3. **Delete Sales Ad**: As a seller, I want to be able to delete a sales ad once the item is sold or is no longer available.

+    **_Tasks:_**

+      - Add a delete ad button and functionality to the sales ads detail page.
+      - Implement backend logic to delete the sales ad from DB.

 4. **Make Sales Ads unavailable without deleting them**: As a seller, I want to preliminarily take my sales ad down until the actual transaction has taken place without having to delete the actual sales ad and all of the conversations associated with it.

+    **_Tasks:_**

+      - Add a boolean sold field to the sales ad model to indicate whether it is available or unavailable for purchase.
+      - Update frontend and backend logic to handle the sold status of a given sales ad.
+      - Implement the necessary UI changes to reflect the availability status of the sales ad (maybe placeholder image of SOLD?).

-4. **Search for Textbooks**: As a buyer, I want to be able to search for specific textbooks or course literature that I need for my classes.
+5. **Search for Textbooks**: As a buyer, I want to be able to search for specific textbooks or course literature that I need for my classes.

+    **_Tasks:_**

+      - Design and implement search functionality to allow users to search for textbooks.
+      - Implement backend logic to process a given query and retrieve the relevant sales ads from DB.
+      - Display results to user.

-5. **View Sales Ad Details**: As a buyer, I want to be able to view the details of a sales ad, including the book title, author, price, description and location of the seller.
+6. **View Sales Ad Details**: As a buyer, I want to be able to view the details of a sales ad, including the book title, author, price, description and location of the seller.

+    **_Tasks:_**

+      - Create a template to display the details of a sales ad.
+      - Retrieve the sales ad details from DB.
+      - Design and implement the UI to present the sales ad details to the user.

-6. **Contact Seller**: As a buyer, I want to be able to contact the seller directly to arrange a meet up, exchange shipping addresses or negotiate the price.
+7. **Contact Seller**: As a buyer, I want to be able to contact the seller directly to arrange a meet up, exchange shipping addresses or negotiate the price.

+    **_Tasks:_**

+      - Implement a communication feature to enable buyers to contact sellers along with an inbox where users can access their convos.
+      - Design and implement the UI for initiating conversations and converse with sellers.
+      - Implement frontend and backend logic to handle the sending, receiving and displaying of messages between buyers and sellers.

-7. **Manage Sales Ads**: As a site admin, I want to be able to manage any or all sales ads, including creating, editing, and deleting them if necessary.
+8. **Manage Sales Ads**: As a site admin, I want to be able to manage any or all sales ads, including creating, editing, and deleting them if necessary.

+    **_Tasks:_**

+      - Create a superuser.
+      - Update the admin panel to make it easier to manage sales ads.

 ## 2. Study Group Feature